Close Alert Banner

 Ontario Shores - Brain Stimulation Clinic (ECT/rTMS)

-This clinic offers Electroconvulsive Therapy (ECT) and repetitive Transcranial Magnetic Stimulation (rTMS) to patients affiliated with Ontario Shores.
+This clinic offers Electroconvulsive Therapy (ECT) and repetitive Transcranial Magnetic Stimulation (rTMS).

 Ontario Shores - Outpatient Complex Anxiety and Mood Disorder and Consultation Service for ages 25 to 65

 For adults with a mood or anxiety disorder.
-The service provides assessment and medical stabilization followed by flexible and individualized ongoing support through therapy, counselling, and symptom management.
+The service provides assessment followed by ongoing support for the individuals’ recovery process and goal attainment by providing individual or group sessions using evidence-based treatments, providing medication support (if necessary), symptom management and support.

 Ontario Shores - Outpatient Complex General Psychiatry and Consultation Service for ages 18 to 65